-The Guidelines reflect the understanding of the IBA Arbitration Committee as to the best current international practice, firmly rooted in the principles expressed in the General Standards below.
-The General Standards and the Application Lists are based upon statutes and case law in a cross-section of jurisdictions, and upon the judgement and experience of practitioners involved in international arbitration.
+- -4.
+The Guidelines reflectembody the understanding of the IBA Arbitration Committee as to the best current international practice, firmly rooted in the principles expressed in the General Standards below. \The General Standards and the Application Lists are based upon statutes. practices, and case law and other decisions in a cross-section of jurisdictions, and upon the judgement judgment and experience of practitioners involved the main participants in international arbitration.
 In reviewing the 2004 Guidelines, the IBA Arbitration Committee updated its analysis of the laws and practices in a number of jurisdictions.
-The Guidelines seek to balance the various interests of parties, representatives, arbitrators and arbitration institutions, all of whom have a responsibility for ensuring the integrity, reputation and efficiency of international arbitration. the 2004 Working Group and the Subcommittee in 2012/2014 have sought and considered the views of leading arbitration institutions, corporate counsel and other persons involved in international arbitration through public consultations at IBA annual meetings, and at meetings with arbitrators and practitioners.
+The Guidelines seek to balance the various interests of parties, representatives counsel, arbitrators, and arbitration institutions, all of whom have a responsibility for ensuring the integrity, reputation, and efficiency of international arbitration.
+Both Like their predecessors, the 2004 Working Groupmembers of the Task Force for the Revision of the 2014 Guidelines and the Subcommittee in 2012/20142021/2023 have further sought and considered the views of leading arbitration institutions, corporate counsel, and other persons involved in international arbitration, through public consultations at IBA annual meetings, and at other meetings with arbitrators, and practitioners.surveys of, the international arbitration community.
 The comments received were reviewed in detail and many were adopted.
-The IBA Arbitration Committee is grateful for the serious consideration given to its proposals by so many institutions and individuals.

-- 5. The Guidelines apply to international commercial arbitration and investment arbitration, whether the representation of the parties is carried out by lawyers or non-lawyers, and irrespective of whether or not non-legal professionals serve as arbitrators. - 6.
-These Guidelines are not legal provisions and do not override any applicable national law or arbitral rules chosen by the parties.
-However, it is hoped that, as was the case for the 2004 Guidelines and other sets of rules and guidelines of the IBA Arbitration Committee, the revised Guidelines will find broad acceptance within the international arbitration community, and that they will assist parties, practitioners, arbitrators, institutions and courts in dealing with these important questions of impartiality and independence.
-The IBA Arbitration Committee trusts that the Guidelines will be applied with robust common sense and without unduly formalistic interpretation. - 7.
-The Application Lists cover many of the varied situations that commonly arise in practice, but they do not purport to be exhaustive, nor could they be.
+The IBA Arbitration Committee is grateful for the serious consideration given to its proposals by so many institutions and individuals. - 5.
+The Guidelines apply to all international commercial arbitration and investment arbitration, whether the representation of the parties is carried out by lawyers or non-lawyers, and irrespective of whether or not non-legal professionals serve as arbitrators. - 6.
+These Guidelines are not legal provisions and do not override any applicable national law-or\arbitral rules, codes of conduct, or other binding instruments chosen by the parties.
+However, it is hoped that, as was the case for the 2004 and 2014 Guidelines and other sets of rules and guidelines of the IBA Arbitration Committee, the revised Guidelines will find broad acceptance within the international arbitration community, and that they will assist parties, practitionerscounsel, arbitrators, institutions, and courts in dealing with these important questions of impartiality and independence.
+The IBA Arbitration Committee trustsrecommends that the Guidelines will be applied with robust common sense and without unduly formalistic interpretation. - 7.
+Part I of the Guidelines contains the principles that must always be considered.
+The Application Lists contained in Part II cover many of the varied situations that commonly arise in practice, but they do not purport to be exhaustive, nor could they be.
 Nevertheless, the IBA Arbitration Committee is confident that the Application Lists provide concrete guidance that is useful in applying the General Standards.
-The IBA Arbitration Committee will continue to study the actual use of the Guidelines with a view to furthering their improvement. - 8.
-In 1987, the IBA published Rules of Ethics for International Arbitrators.
+The IBA Arbitration Committee will continue to study the actual use of the Guidelines with a view to furthering their improvement.

+8. In 1987, the IBA published Rules of Ethics for International Arbitrators.
 Those Rules cover more topics than these Guidelines, and they remain in effect as to subjects that are not discussed in the Guidelines.
 The Guidelines supersede the Rules of Ethics as to the matters treated here.